anthonyradose/gamesay_milestone_project3/README.md

 The app exclusively uses Roboto.
 By adopting a clean and accessible font, the design reflects contemporary trends while also ensuring readability.

+---

 ### Wireframes:

-The site's wireframes were made with balsalmiq wireframes.
+The site's wireframes were made with balsamiq wireframes.

 | Home Page:                  |     |
 | --------------------------- | --- |